 The NOFO makes clear that, although the BEAD Program strongly prioritizes fiber and defines other reliable technologies as "reliable" that states are likeliest to fund, it also allows for scenarios in which broadband offices will fund "non-reliable" broadband technologies, principally unlicensed fixed wireless and LEO satellite, when the search for a reliable broadband technology solution is unsuccessful.
-In addition to its other functions, the Threshold EHCPLT can play a role in determining when reliable broadband technologies can be triggered.
-Of course, eligible applicants of unlicensed fixed wireless and satellite internet service tend to argue that these services are reliable, and if a resort to these technologies is needed, it is to be hoped that use technology not meeting the definition of Reliable Broadband Service, they must still meet the other technical requirements for the BEAD Program, especially the speed requirements of 100 Mbps download, 20 Mbps upload, and 100 milliseconds or less of latency.
+In addition to its other functions, the Threshold EHCPLT can play a role in determining when reliable broadband technology solutions can be deemed unavailable or out of reach and a resort to "non-reliable" technologies can be triggered.
+Of course, eligible applicants of unlicensed fixed wireless and satellite internet service tend to argue that these services are reliable, and if a resort to these technologies is needed, it is to be hoped that these eligible applicants can prove reliable in practice.
+Even where projects are funded that use technology not meeting the definition of Reliable Broadband Service, they must still meet the other technical requirements for the BEAD Program, especially the speed requirements of 100 Mbps download, 20 Mbps upload, and 100 milliseconds or less of latency.